christian-eyrich/2021-07-01-git-basics/README.md

 - `git status`: gives you the status
 - `git add <FILE>`: adds <FILE> to the staging area
 - `git commit`: creates a commit, you provide message

+- `git log`: shows you the log of your commits